mrbobbytables/thegrid/README.md

 ---

-### Usage
+### Tutorial

-Before even starting the bootstrap process; if you are on a RHEL/cent/fedora system, please do the following first:
+Before even starting the bootstrap process; if you are **NOT** going to use the vagrant image and are on a RHEL/cent/fedora system, please do the following first:
  * Install a version of docker that is **remote API** compatible with the version used in the `mrbobbytables/mesos-slave` and `mrbobbytables/jenkins-build-base` containers.
  * Add an entry to your hostfile (`/etc/hosts`) that maps `127.0.1.1` to your hostname.
  * `sudo iptables --flush` unless you have your own rules and are comfortable modifying them manually.

 ##### Bootstrapping

+**Note: If using Vagrant**
+Before you bootstrap, please install the `vagrant-salt` plugin.
+Once installed, you may `vagrant up` and then `vagrant ssh`.
+For the rest of this tutorial, assume working out of the `/vagrant` directory within the vm.

+---

 There are two available paths to bootstrapping: `host` and `container`. `host` is the preferred method, but it requires sudo and bridge utils to create a 'mock' private Mesos Network with a bridge.
 All containers should function as intended with a few caveats in `host` mode and the bridge can be removed, or will automatically be removed upon restart.